cfxmayne/mayne-bonus/README.md

 # mayne-bonus
-FiveM Bonus script for Overextended, written in Lua and Javascript.
+FiveM Bonus script for Overextended, written in Lua.